 I Had No Idea My HSA Could Pay for All This — Here’s What I Found

-Like most people, I thought my HSA was basically a backup account for doctor visits and prescriptions.
+Like most people, I thought our HSA was basically a spending account for doctor visits and prescriptions.

-That's exactly how we used it for years — doctor appointments, dental cleanings, eye exams.
-The basics.
-I'd been contributing faithfully, watching the balance grow, feeling vaguely responsible about it.
-But never thinking much beyond that.
+That's exactly how we used it for years — copays, dental cleanings, eye exams.
+Contributing each paycheck, keeping the balance healthy, and feeling like we had it covered.

 In early 2026, my husband and I decided to get serious about our health.
 Not in a vague New Year's resolution kind of way — in a real data, real answers kind of way.

-We signed up for Function Health and Superpower Labs.
-If you're not familiar, these are advanced lab testing services that go well beyond your standard annual physical — we're talking 100+ biomarkers covering everything from hormones and inflammation to nutrient deficiencies and cardiovascular markers.
+We signed up for Function Health and Superpower.
+If you're not familiar, these two companies offer advanced lab testing services that go well beyond your standard annual physical — we're talking 100+ biomarkers covering everything from hormones and inflammation to nutrient deficiencies and cardiovascular markers.

 The results were eye-opening.
 Our advanced labs revealed underlying health concerns that our regular annual checkups had never flagged.
 Real numbers have a way of motivating you.